amfairley/memorycards/README.md

 - **Navigation bar**: Meets the navigation requirement.
 - **Main section**: Meeting the page-specific requirements.
 - **Footer**: Meeting the requirement for a link to the developer's GitHub profile.
-- **Ratio sizes of elements**: Key sections will maintain the same ratio of sizes aceross each page to create uniformity.

 Required pages and their main sections:
 - **Homepage**: This page will meet the requirement for an interactive game.